tc39/proposal-module-expressions/README.md

 (HTML Integration is in progress in [this PR](https://github.com/whatwg/html/pull/7009).)

-There are 4 main integration points in the HTML spec for Module Blocks:
+There are 4 main integration points in the HTML spec for Module objects:

 ### Worklets